peterhinch/micropython-async/v3/as_demos/monitor/README.md

 ```

 It is advisable not to use the context manager with a function having the
 `mon_func` decorator.
-The pin and report behaviour is confusing.
+The behaviour of pins and reports are confusing.

 ## 2.3 The trigger timing marker